Social Security Consultant Near MeMaximize Your Social Security Earnings With Knowledgeable Financial Advisors in St. Louis Hills, MO

 2. Work at Least 35 Full Years

-The Social Security Administration determines how much you'll receive for your benefits by using "average indexed monthly earnings" (AIME).
+The Social Security Administration computes how much you'll receive for your benefits by using "average indexed monthly earnings" (AIME).
 AIME is based off your 35 highest-earning years.
-If you you leave the workforce before you worked for 35 years, the years you didn't receive an income count for nothing.
-If you were in the workforce for more than 35 years, your higher earning years will cancel out your lower earning years, increasing your benefit.
+If you didn't work for 35 years, the years you didn't work will count as zeros.
+If you have more than 35 years of recorded income, the years with the highest income will cancel out the years you earned the least, boosting your Social Security income.

 If you remain in the St. Louis Hills, MO workforce after you've started claiming benefits, those years will count towards your AIME once you start claiming full benefits.